Infant & Pregnancy

 Who Should Take This Training?

-Individuals who should consider taking the Infant & Pregnancy Loss Doula training and certification are:
+Individuals who should consider taking the Infant & Pregnancy Loss Doula Certificate Program are:

 Caregivers or individuals wanting to learn how to better support grieving loved ones

 Birth workers (professionals or students) working within primary care and/or birth environment

 Primary care practitioners looking to develop their skills in compassionate care

 Persons in community supportive roles who serve bereaved families

 Professionals who provide one-to-one bereavement support to families before, during and after death

 Professionals who work in emergency or trauma environments that may witness infant or maternal death